ringcentral/ringcentral-web-phone/README.md

   ...
 ```

-You need to write code like this to unpark it:
+You need to write code like this to retrieve it:

 ```ts
 webPhone.call(`prk${parkLocationId}`, undefined, {